-Would you like some advice on becoming a better real estate agent?
+Looking for some advice on becoming a better real estate agent?
 No matter how much (or how little) experience you have, there’s always something new to learn.
-Below, we’ve compiled a list of highly rated books on real estate.
-Improve your selling skills, become a better marketer, grow your real estate business, and read the battle-tested advice from people who’ve walked your same path.
+Real estate books are a great way to do it.

 How Top Real Estate Agents Tackle Tough Times

 Author: Gary Keller